Super Best Friends: Plot

 When David Blaine comes to South Park, he uses his street magic to enchant the locals, including Kyle, Stan, Cartman, and Kenny.
 The youngsters, intrigued by his powers, join the cult of 'Blaintology,' in the hopes of learning more about magic.
 Stan becomes progressively more disturbed by the cult and soon leaves, but Kyle refuses to join him, and so Stan asks Jesus for help.
 Meanwhile, Kyle and Cartman go door to door in a recruitment drive, sporting nametags labeled "Elder Kyle" and "Elder Cartman".

 Jesus appears at Blaine's show in Denver, and challenges him by performing the miracle of the loaves and fish... after requesting that everybody in the audience turn around; Blaine manages to win the crowd with much more powerful enchantments.
-Jesus promptly requires the assistance of the Super Best Friends: a group of major religious figures including Muhammad, Buddha, Moses, Joseph Smith, Krishna, Laozi and "Sea Man", an Aquaman-like character.
+Jesus promptly requires the assistance of the Super Best Friends: a group of major religious figures including Muhammad, Buddha, Moses, Joseph Smith, Krishna, Laozi and Seaman, an Aquaman-like character.
 They are dedicated to defending the world against evil (except for Buddha, who "doesn't really believe in evil").

 The Blaintologists, meanwhile, petition the government for tax-exempt status.
 Their request is denied, and all the Blaintologists are told that they are to commit mass suicide in Washington, D.C.
 Kyle is shown to have escaped the cult's control, but when he tries to convince Cartman that they should flee, Cartman reports him, and Kyle is imprisoned in a glass bubble and forced to participate at the mass suicide.
 When word about the mass suicide reaches the Super Best Friends, they consult Moses (previously seen in "Jewbilee") for advice.